mkalik/module9-README-generator/README.md

 # <a name='desc'></a>
 ## 0.Description:
-a program that prompts a user with questions about their project and generates a readme for it
+generates a readme from the command line
 # <a name='1'></a>
 ## 1.Installation:
- npm install inquirer@8.2.4
+    npm i inquirer@8.2.4
 # <a name='2'></a>
 ## 2.Usage:
- node index.js
+invoke via node index.js in the directory containing index.js
 # <a name='3'></a>
 ## 3.Credits:
 mkalik | none